 - Sweetened drinks or carbonated drinks like soda

 - All fruit juices

 - Some Fruits ( peaches, pears, prunes, plums)

 - Dry fruits and nuts

 - Spicy food

 - The information provided here are guidelines and doesn't replace medical advice.

 - Check with your doctor immediately if your baby has diarrhea and dehydration, as dehydration leads to dangerous effects.
-Doctor may help you to determine the cause of the problem and treat it.
+A doctor may help you to determine the cause of the problem and treat it.

-- Make sure you have introduced each food separate and checked for allergies.
+- Make sure you have introduced each food separately and checked for allergies.

 - Always check with your pediatrician before giving any food.